pubnub/pubnub-mcp-server/resources/sdk_docs/swift_presence.md

 ```

+---

 ## Where now

-Requires Presence add-on enabled in Admin Portal.
-To receive presence events, see Presence Events.

 Returns the list of channels a UUID is subscribed to.

-Timeout events: If the app restarts (or page refreshes) within the heartbeat window, no timeout event is generated.
+- **Timeout events**: If the app restarts/page refreshes within the heartbeat window, no timeout event is generated.

 ### Method(s)